Input XML

 How to Format XML Online

-1. Paste XML: Copy and paste your XML data into the input textarea (auto-format enabled by default).
+1. Paste XML: Paste your XML data into the input panel.
+Auto-format is enabled by default.

-2. Choose Indentation: Select 2, 4, or 8 spaces for indentation based on your preference.
+2. Choose indentation: Select 2, 4, or 8 spaces to match your project style.

-6. Copy or Download: Copy to clipboard or download as .xml or .txt file.
+5. Export: Copy the result or download it as an .xml or .txt file.

 What is XML?